darioncassel/sok-differential-testing/index.md

 - System testing tests the system as a whole, including and subsets of components.
 - Regression testing is a form of selective testing that checks that certain software modifications have not resulted in faults.

-A *test plan* is a set of *test objectives*, *test scope*, and *test methods* that identifies features to be tested and *exit criteria* that define conditions when testing will end.
-A typical form of *exit criteria* is *coverage*, which measures how much of a particular program is reached during testing.
+A *test plan* is a set of *test objectives*, *test scope*, and *test methods* that identifies features to be tested and *exit criteria* that define conditions when testing will end [20].
+A typical form of exit criteria is *coverage*, which measures how much of a particular program is reached during testing.

-The *accessibility* of software development artifacts under test is a measure of how much information is available *a prior* about the SUT.
+The *accessibility* of software development artifacts under test is a measure of how much information is available *a prior* about the SUT [11].
 - *White-box testing* uses test cases that are derived based on information about how the software has been designed or coded.
 - *Black-box testing* uses test cases that rely only on the input/output behavior of the software is available.
 It is frequently used in security testing where testing is often done to mimic external attacks from an adversary.

 As noted, black-box testing does not require access to source code or other development artifacts of the SUT.
 Testing is typically performed via interaction with the SUT using:
+- *Penetration testing*, in which the SUT is tested from "outside" in a setup that is comparable to an actual attack from a third party [113]
-- *Fuzzing*, which feeds random data to a program "until it crashes"
+- *Fuzzing*, which feeds random data to a program "until it crashes" [17].
-- *Mutation-based fuzzing*, where the fuzzer has knowledge about the input format of the program under test, such as existing data samples.
+- *Mutation-based fuzzing*, where the fuzzer has knowledge about the input format of the program under test, such as existing data samples [22].
-- *Generation-based fuzzing*, which uses a model of the input data for generating test data.
+- *Generation-based fuzzing*, which uses a model of the input data for generating test data [23].
-- *Concolic testing*, which combines symbolic execution that is a static source code analysis technique with dynamic testing.
+- *Concolic testing*, which combines symbolic execution that is a static source code analysis technique with dynamic testing [24].

-#### Background/Definitions on Protocol Verification
+#### Protocol Verification Background and Definitions

 *Abstract static analysis* is the automatic computation of information about the behavior of a program without executing.
 This kind of analysis is usually used to compute *approximate* but *sound* conjectures about the behavior of a program.
-We say that are sound because they are guaranteed to not be misleading.
+We say that are sound because they are guaranteed to not be misleading [25].

 The analysis process is vulnerable to two kinds of errors:
 - *A spurious warning*, which is an error message about a fault that does not exist in the program.
 - *A missed bug*, which means that the analysis procedure did not report a fault that actually exists in the program.

-We say that a program analysis method is *flow sensitive* if the order of execution of statements in the program is considered, *path sensitive* if the analysis distinguishes between paths through a program and attempts to only consider feasible ones, *context sensitive* if method calls are analyzed differently based on the call site, and *inter-procedural* if the bodies of method calls are also analyzed.
+We say that a program analysis method is *flow sensitive* if the order of execution of statements in the program is considered, *path sensitive* if the analysis distinguishes between paths through a program and attempts to only consider feasible ones, *context sensitive* if method calls are analyzed differently based on the call site, and *inter-procedural* if the bodies of method calls are also analyzed [25].

-Protocol verification usually makes use of the *software model checking* methodology.
+Protocol verification usually makes use of the *software model checking* methodology [26].
 This consists of a *model* of the program, which is a set of *states*, such as the evaluation of the program counter, the values of program variables, and the configuration fo the stack and heap, and a set of *transitions* that describe how the programs moves from one state to another.

 In the context of model-checking, a *specification*, or *correctness property* is a literal logical formula of states and transitions.
 If a state violating a specification is found, a *counterexample*, which is an execution trace demonstrating the error, is produced.